axibase/atsd/administration/user-authentication.md

 ### Form-based Authentication

-When an unauthenticated user requests access to a protected view in the user interface, the server redirects the user to a login page containing user name and password fields.
+When an unauthenticated user requests access to a protected view in the web interface, the server redirects the user to a login page containing user name and password fields.

 The user is granted access if the account for the specified username exists and the password is correct.